Ph.D. English, The University of Tennessee

 B.A.
 International Affairs, The George Washington University

-Maria K. Bachman is Professor of English at Coastal Carolina University.
+Maria K. Bachman is Professor of English at Coastal Carolina University and co-editor of the VICTORIANS INSTITUTE JOURNAL.
 She teaches a variety of courses on nineteenth-century British literature and culture, history of the novel, narrative theory, and horror fiction and film.

-Prior to serving as Chair of the English Department, Dr. Bachman has held a number of administrative posts at the University including, Director of Interdisciplinary Studies, Director of the Women's and Gender Studies Program, and Co-Director of the University Honors Program.
+Dr. Bachman has held a number of administrative posts at Coastal Carolina University including, Chair of English, Director of Interdisciplinary Studies, Director of the Women's and Gender Studies Program, and Co-Director of the University Honors Program.

-Dr. Bachman received Coastal Carolina University's HTC Distinguished Teacher Scholar Lecturer Award in 2012.
+In 2012 Dr. Bachman received Coastal Carolina University's HTC Distinguished Teacher-Scholar Lecturer Award and George Mason University's Distinguished Alumna of the Year Award.
 In 2006, Dr. Bachman was named South Carolina Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.